Southeast Tennessee · Where the Wild Still Lives

 We're tucked into 14 acres in Polk County, SE Tennessee — right on the border of Tennessee, North Carolina, and Georgia.
 We sit between the Ocoee and Hiwassee Rivers and serve as the gateway to Cherokee National Forest.
 We're about 30 minutes from Blue Ridge, GA, 30 minutes from Murphy, NC, and roughly an hour from Chattanooga, TN, and about 2 hours from Knoxville, TN.

-We offer three ways to stay: Glamping Yurts on raised wooden decks with a real bed and furnished interior — during the winter season our yurts are equipped with a wood burning stove to keep you warm and cozy — Van & Overland sites for rooftop tents, overlanders, and van-lifers — and primitive Tent Camping sites for those who want the full back-to-basics experience.
+We offer two ways to stay: Glamping Yurts on raised wooden decks with a real bed and furnished interior — during the winter season our yurts are equipped with a wood burning stove to keep you warm and cozy — and primitive Tent Camping sites for those who want the full back-to-basics experience.

 Yes — we have Starlink on site so you're covered.
 That said, we're in the mountains so unplug from life, not the internet.
 The choice is yours.
 Cell service can be spotty in parts of the property depending on your carrier, so Starlink is your best bet for reliable connection.